Branding & Strategy

 Step 2 — Identify and Understand Your Target Audience

 You cannot build a strong brand strategy without knowing who you are building it for.
-Unfortunately, many businesses try to appeal to everyone.
-However, a brand that speaks to everyone ends up resonating with no one.
+Many businesses try to appeal to everyone — but a brand that speaks to everyone ends up resonating with no one.

 Start by defining your ideal customer profile.
 Consider their demographics: age, location, profession, income, and lifestyle.
 Then go deeper and explore their goals, frustrations, and values.